XraySpectroscopy/XAS-Data-Interchange/c/README.md

 The main point of entry is the function `XDI_readfile` which creates an `XDIFile` struct, then opens and parses a file for XDI content.
-This function will signal an error and issue a useful error message in the even that some content of the file precludes its being understood as XDI data.
+This function will signal an error and issue a useful error message in the event that some content of the file precludes its being understood as XDI data.
 These situations include such things as

  * Missing XDI versioning information in the first line of the file